-At year-end, the carrying amount of the District's deposits totaled \$11,176,785 and the bank balances totaled \$11,173,165.
-At year-end, the District also had \$10,801,732 invested in IPRIME and \$1,740 invested in IMET.
+At year-end, the carrying amount of the District's deposits totaled \$9,790,629 and the bank balances totaled \$9,975,884.
+At year-end, the District also had \$11,899,270 invested in IPRIME, which has an average maturity of less than one year.

 Interest Rate Risk.
 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
 The District limits its exposure to interest rate risk by structuring its portfolio so that securities mature to meet cash requirements for ongoing operations, thereby avoiding the need to sell securities on the open market prior to maturity and by investing operating funds primarily in shorter-term securities.
-The District's investments in IPRIME and in IMET have an average maturity of less than one year.
+The District's investment in IPRIME has an average maturity of less than one year.

 Credit Risk.
 Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 State law limits investments in commercial paper, corporate bonds and mutual funds to the top two ratings issued by nationally recognized statistical rating organizations.
 In order to limit its exposure to credit risk, the District's investment policy limits the District's investments to the safest types of securities: pre-qualified financial institutions, broker/dealers, intermediaries and advisors with which the District does business and diversifies the investment portfolio so that potential losses on individual securities will be minimized.
-At year-end, the District's investments in IPRIME was not rated and IMET was rated AAAf by Moody's.
+At yearend, the District's investment in IPRIME was rated AAAm by Standard & Poor's.